 Enjoy A Wild Beach at the Site of a Ghost Town

 If you like to enjoy the great outdoors Port Crescent State Park is the perfect place.
-Located on 640 acres with 3 miles of sugar sand beach, the park offers excellent scenery making it the perfect place for a beach walk or to relax among the sand dunes and enjoy a good book.
+Located on 640 acres with 3 miles of sugar sand beach, the park offers excellent scenery making it the perfect place for a beach walk.
+Find the quiet by relaxing among the sand dunes and enjoy a good book.
 The park is located on the site of an 1860’s lumber town that has long since faded away.
 Some remnants of the original town of Port Crescent are still seen in

 the park such as the chimney base from the salt works and lumber mill.
 Much of the park literally resides on a ghost town.
-The park also supports canoeing on the gentle Pinnebog River with rentals nearby.
-For those who want to venture on foot there are 7 miles of dunes and woods hiking terrain will satisfy the adventurous souls.
-Other amenities include, hunting, fishing, cross country skiing, and birding.
+The park supports canoeing on the gentle Pinnebog River with rentals nearby.
+For those who want to venture on foot, there are 7 miles of dunes and woods hiking terrain will satisfy the adventurous souls.
+Other amenities include hunting, fishing, cross-country skiing, and birding.
 Port Crescent State Park has been designated as one of the few areas qualified to be listed as Dark Sky Preserve.
 With little light pollution from nearby metro areas, this park is a haven for astronomers each summer.

 Port Austin is Family Friendly

-Port Austin is affordable resort town with a budding artist colony in a family friendly atmosphere.
+Port Austin is an affordable resort town with a budding artist colony in a family-friendly atmosphere.
 Visitors can find numerous places to stay.
-Lodging is available on the waterfront overlooking the famous Broken Rocks, a favorite of kayakers, to cozy knotty pine cabins in town and near the shops.
+Lodging is available on the waterfront overlooking the famous Broken Rocks, a favorite of kayakers.
+Or check out the cozy knotty pine cabins in town and near the shops.
 Couples can also experience the romantic and classic touches of several Bed & Breakfasts in town.
 Camping is also available at several commercial, county and at Port Crescent State Park campgrounds.
-Port Austin is a place to call home, or to spend a long weekend in an atmosphere reminiscent of the early to mid-1900’s America at the tip of Michigan’s Thumb.
+Port Austin is a place to call home or to spend a long weekend reminiscent of the early to mid-1900’s America.